 The field of peace and security funding is incredibly diverse, both in terms of areas of focus and types of funders.

 The hundreds of millions of dollars granted every year in this sector are helping to prevent and mitigate conflict and build stable, resilient societies across the globe.
-As illustrated by the sample grants in the website and report, the range of activities within this spectrum is wide—from preventing atrocities to training “citizen reporters” in Burundi to more policy-oriented work, such as a project on U.S. drone policy.
+As illustrated by the sample grants in the website and report, the range of activities within this spectrum is wide—from promoting participatory governance in Burundi to more advocacy-based work, such as a campaign to reduce U.S. military spending.
 In addition to working on a variety of issues, funders in this field vary in type, regional focus, and average grant size.

 Photo Credit: Bernard and Sandra Otterman Foundation

-The Peace and Security Funding Index would be enhanced by more detailed grant descriptions.
+The quality of the Peace and Security Funding Index would be enhanced by more detailed grant descriptions.

-Peace and security funders can improve the understanding of their giving by providing more detailed information of a grant’s purpose and objective in their reporting.
-Nearly one-third of the grants we analyzed were included in one of the three “Other” categories, often due to a lack of specificity in the grant description.
-Providing additional detail would benefit the entire field and enable more in-depth analyses in the future.
+Ultimately, the quality of the Index directly depends on the quality of the grants data that we’re able to collect.
+Peace and security funders can help us improve the Index by providing timely, detailed information about a grant’s objective, intended beneficiaries, strategies used, and the areas to which funds are targeted.
+One-third of the grants we analyzed were included in one of the three “Other” categories, often due to a lack of specificity in the grant description.

 Photo Credit: United Nations Office for Outer Space Affairs

-General support accounts for a modest proportion of peace and security giving, roughly consistent with overall foundation giving.
+General support accounts for a modest, but growing, proportion of peace and security giving.

 Photo Credit: GHR Foundation

-While funders support a full range of strategies, the majority of funding in the space employs policy work and research and evaluation as a strategic approach.
-Peace and security funders are almost twice as likely than other grantmakers to fund policy and advocacy strategies, which suggests that funders believe policy levers are particularly important for effecting change in this space.
+While funders support a full range of strategies, the majority of funding in the space employs policy work, and research and evaluation as a strategic approach.
+Peace and security funders are almost twice as likely as other grantmakers to fund policy and advocacy strategies, which suggests that funders believe policy levers are particularly important for effecting change in this space.
 Supporting research also remains a top priority.
-Seventeen percent of grant dollars awarded in 2014 funded research and evaluation, often to bridge the gap between the academic and policy worlds on topics such as cyber-security, applying local knowledge in peacebuilding, and foreign relations.
+Sixteen percent of grant dollars awarded in 2015 funded research and evaluation, often to bridge the gap between the academic and policy worlds on topics such as cybersecurity, applying local knowledge in peacebuilding, and foreign relations.

 Photo Credit: Legacies of War